ArleKinG44/GOIT_Proojekt/README.md

 <br>

-## :dart: About ##
+##  About ##

-PhotoShake is a web application that allows users to create an account, upload posts with photos, use hashtags and leave comments.
-The application is built using the FastAPI framework and uses SQLAlchemy as the database ORM.
+Photo Share is a web application that allows users to share, comment, and search photos.

-## :sparkles: Usage
+##  Usage

 This project exposes many endpoints through a REST API.
 To access these APIs, use any API client.
 The API documentation can be found at documentation.